-Now that Java 9 has rolled out, you won’t have to worry about buying any more courses or thick, heavy books.
+Now that Java 10 is released, you won’t have to worry about buying any more courses or thick, heavy books.
 Simply log in to this course (I’ll send you an email when any updates are added) and you can quickly and easily catch up on any new and exciting releases!

 With this complete Java developer course, you’re expertise will never go out of date (or ‘obsolete’ if we want to get nerdy).